museum4punkt0/Future-Walk/README.md

 # Credits

-__TODO:__ check this with Sandro
 Contracting entity: Staatliche Museen zu Berlin - Preußischer Kulturbesitz

 Authorship: Staatliche Museen zu Berlin - Preußischer Kulturbesitz / NEEEU Spaces GmbH

-This manual has been developed by museum4punkt0 and NEEEU Spaces GmbH in the context of the AR Interactive Tour Guide project.
+This manual has been developed by museum4punkt0 and NEEEU Spaces GmbH in the context of the Future Walk project within museum4punkt0, sub-project "(De-)Coding Culture.
+Cultural Competence in Digital Space" of the Staatliche Museen zu Berlin.

 Contact Information for Project Responsibles